6 Activity 6

-A bag contains \(10\) balls, some black and some white.
-You experiment to find the number of black and white balls by sampling from the bag with replacement.
-The following function outputs a 0 if the ball was white and 1 if the ball was black.
+A bag contains \(10\) marbles, some black and some white.
+You experiment to find the number of black and white marbles by sampling from the bag with replacement.
+The following function outputs a 0 if the marble was white and 1 if the marble was black.
 We do this 10 times.

-2. Make a rough bar plot where you rank (from 1 to 5) the likelihood of each of \(0\) through \(10\) as being the true number of black balls in the bag.
+2. Make a rough bar plot where you rank (from 1 to 5) the likelihood of each of \(0\) through \(10\) as being the true number of black marbles in the bag.

 Note